Run-CMC/Run-cmc/README.md

 - Ability to edit topsters you created, changing arrangement, size, and contents as desired
 - New fetch-based 'Favorite' solution which will not cause a page reload
 - Minor styling improvements
+- Ability to view the profile pages of other users when logged in.
+Links will be bound to their names wherever a username is displayed by a topster they created